Skip to contents

 US EPA Ecoregions Shapefile Climate Regions

-See the “download_data and NASA EarthData Account” vignette for a detailed description of source-specific download functions.
+See the “download_data” vignette for a detailed description of source-specific download functions.

 Example use of download_data using NOAA NCEP North American Regional Reanalysis’s (NARR) “weasd” (Daily Accumulated Snow at Surface) variable.